Interstate 587 (North Carolina): History

 In January 2013, the mayors of Greenville, Kinston, and Ayden announced that they would push to change the designation of US 264 between Wilson and Greenville to an Interstate.

 On September 7, 2016, Governor Pat McCrory said he would ask for the section of US 264 between Zebulon and Greenville to be designated an Interstate Highway.
 The justification for Interstate status was that Greenville was the 10th largest city in the state and had no Interstate connecting it.
 On November 14, AASHTO approved the Future I-587 designation; followed by Federal Highway Administration (FHWA) approval on November 21.
 In April 2017, NCDOT began posting Future I-587 signs along the length of the route.
 On May 10, 2021, AASHTO approved the establishment of I-587, between I-95 and Greenville.
 This was further approved on November 16, 2021, marking the designation official.
 Signage for the designation went up on June 20, 2022.

 Future

 NCDOT intends to extend I-587 west along US 264 from its current western terminus in Wilson to US 64 and US 264 in Zebulon.
 In addition, the department expects to extend the designation of I-87 northward from its current terminus in Wendell along US 64 toward Norfolk, Virginia.
 This would provide a connection between I-587 and its parent route.
-Currently, though, NCDOT does not have a timetable to upgrade US 264 between Zebulon and Wilson to Interstate standards.
+Currently, NCDOT has a timetable to upgrade US 264 between Zebulon and Wilson to Interstate standards between 2025-2026.